The Directed Grid Theorem

-As a first step towards a structure theory specifically for directed graphs, Reed \cite{Reed99} and Johnson, Robertson, Seymour and Thomas \cite{JohnsonRobSeyTho01} proposed a concept of \emph{directed tree width} and showed that the $k$-disjoint paths problem is solvable in polynomial time for any fixed $k$ on any class of graphs of bounded directed tree width.
+As a first step towards a structure theory specifically for directed graphs, Reed \cite{Reed99} and Johnson, Robertson, Seymour and Thomas \cite{JohnsonRobSeyTho01} proposed a concept of \emph{directed tree-width} and showed that the $k$-disjoint paths problem is solvable in polynomial time for any fixed $k$ on any class of graphs of bounded directed tree-width.
 Reed \cite{Reed97} and Johnson et al. \cite{JohnsonRobSeyTho01} also conjectured a directed analogue of the grid theorem.

-\begin{conjecture} \textbf{\upshape(Reed and Johnson, Robertson, Seymour, Thomas)} There is a function $f\st\N\rightarrow \N$ such that every digraph of directed tree width at least $f(k)$ contains a cylindrical grid of order $k$ as a butterfly minor \end{conjecture} Actually, according to \cite{JohnsonRobSeyTho01}, this conjecture was formulated by Ro\-bertson, Seymour and Thomas, together with Alon and Reed at a conference in Annecy, France in 1995.
-Here, a \emph{directed grid} consists of $k$ concentric directed cycles and $2k$ paths connecting the cycles in alternating directions.
+\begin{conjecture} \textbf{\upshape(Reed and Johnson, Robertson, Seymour, Thomas)} There is a function $f\sth \N\rightarrow \N$ such that every digraph of directed tree-width at least $f(k)$ contains a cylindrical grid of order $k$ as a butterfly minor \end{conjecture} Actually, according to \cite{JohnsonRobSeyTho01}, this conjecture was formulated by Ro\-bertson, Seymour and Thomas, together with Alon and Reed at a conference in Annecy, France in 1995.
+Here, a \emph{cylindrical grid} consists of $k$ concentric directed cycles and $2k$ paths connecting the cycles in alternating directions.
 See Figure~\ref{fig:grid} for an illustration and Definition~\ref{def:cyl-grid} for details.
 A \emph{butterfly minor} of a digraph $G$ is a digraph obtained from a subgraph of $G$ by contracting edges which are either the only outgoing edge of their tail or the only incoming edge of their head.
 See Definition~\ref{def:butterfly} for details.